smartdevicelink/sdl_requirements/detailed_docs/TRS/RC/SetInteriorVehicleData.md

 - transfer this request to HMI
 - respond with <result_code> received from HMI
 - not change audio source

+14.
+In case
+RadioCapabilities value is set with "hdRadioEnableAvailable" = true/"siriusxmRadioAvailable" = true by RC.GetCapabilities

+and application registered with REMOTE_CONTROL AppHMIType
+sends SetInteriorVehicleData ("hdRadioEnable": true)/("band": "XM") request to SDL

+SDL must
+- transfer this request to HMI
+- respond with <result_code> received from HMI

+15.
+In case
+- RadioCapabilities value is set with "hdRadioEnableAvailable" = false/"siriusxmRadioAvailable" = false
+or with omitted "hdRadioEnableAvailable"/"siriusxmRadioAvailable params  by RC.GetCapabilities

+- `band` is supported and is not read-only

+and application registered with REMOTE_CONTROL AppHMIType
+sends SetInteriorVehicleData ("hdRadioEnable": true)/("band": "XM") request to SDL

+SDL must
+- respond UNSUPPORTED_RESOURCE success:false result code to mobile app
+- not transfer this request to HMI

+16.
+In case

+application registered with REMOTE_CONTROL AppHMIType sends SetInteriorVehicleData request with data above the maximum value for the parameters "availableHDs", "hdChannel"

+SDL must
+- respond INVALID_DATA success:false to mobile app
+- not transfer this request to HMI

 ## Non-Functional requirements